Walter Richard Miles: Education

-In 1901 Miles entered Pacific Academy about 35 miles away from home.
-During his one-year here, Miles worked for room and board in the president's house and played football.
+In 1901 Miles entered Pacific Academy about 35 mi away from home.
+During his one year here, Miles worked for room and board in the president's house and played football.
 After graduation, he attended Pacific College in 1902 and graduated as valedictorian in 1906.
-From 1906–1908 he attended Earlham College in Indiana and began working in a small psychology laboratory.
+From 1906 to 1908 he attended Earlham College in Indiana and began working in a small psychology laboratory.
 It was here he first became interested in laboratory apparatuses as he worked his way through one of Titchener's laboratory manuals in experimental psychology.

 After graduating from Earlham, he moved home for the summer before accepting a teaching position in psychology and education at William Penn College in Oskaloosa, Iowa.
 He was offered $700 a year if married and $600 if not, so he married Elizabeth Mae Kirk and left the next day.
 While at Penn College, he was recruited by Carl Seashore to attend graduate school at Iowa.
 While at Iowa, he first earned a master's degree in education and earned money by tutoring and selling insurance, however by the second year Seashore had convinced him to pursue psychology.
 His dissertation focused on the accuracy of the voice in simple pitch singing and he completed his PhD in psychology in 1913.